 Sports are more than exciting games or competitive challenges.
 For many individuals, the ability to play a sport in a safe, clean and controlled environment is an essential part of their everyday lives.
 Athletes strive to improve their stats and define their own success.
 Adults use recreational pick-up games and club leagues as their source of exercise, stress-relief and excitement.
 Children step up to the plate and swing for the fences, hoping to one day live their dream in the major leagues.

-Sports are a priority, and the design of your indoor sports complex needs to cater to the importance these children, women and men place on their performance.
+Sports are a priority, and your athletic facility design needs to cater to the importance these children, women and men place on their performance.

 Sports Complex Design Considerations